eBarrero/sfstudio/readme.md

 - Focus on the input
 - Initialize filter when clearing the string
 - Add command to clear filter .cls
+- Proxy Error when the cached obeject is newer then the schema

 ## Improvements

-- Convert history to a div
-- Animation when loading fields
 - Add Limit and offset dialog (or maybe command

 ### Results

-- Fltrar, Agrupar, orderna
+- Fltrar, Agrupar, orderna, create csv, copy

 ### Help